 get answered.
 On the way we also get introduced to a multitude of different characters.
 Importantly is Dong Fang Shi (portrayed by Austin Lin 林柏宏) who carries the weight of second male lead in this drama.

-Chen Yi/Zhang Qing was a little one dimensional and his reasoning for a lot of things like living a double life as Le Yi Ke is never properly explored.
-I don’t think this drama invested enough time on developing his character (or his relationship with Bu Qi) which is why I felt Bu Qi had more rapport with Dong Fang Shi.
+Zhang Bin Bin’s character, Chen Yi/Zhang Qing was a little one dimensional.
+His reasoning for a lot of things like living a double life as Le Yi Ke is never properly explored.
+I really felt like not enough time was invested in developing his character (or his relationship with Bu Qi).
+I blame this for my support of a Bu Qi/Dong Fang Shi couple.

-The biggest character criticism however would have to be on Yun Lang – I have no idea why this guy was included (to contrast Mo Ruo Fei?).
-Honestly, his martial art skills wasn’t that great, it wasn’t clear why he like Bu Qi and he was really brash — this all made him somewhat superfluous.
-I just did not see the point to his character at all.
-There was also a strange love triangle with Lin Zi Qing but not enough to be remembered.
+The weakest character however would have to be Yun Lang – I have no idea why this guy was included (to contrast Mo Ruo Fei?).
+Speaking honestly – his martial arts skills weren’t great, its a mystery why he liked Bu Qi and he just was really brash/careless.
+He was just really unremarkable … (if you think differently please let me know) I just did not see the point to his character at all.
+There was also a strange love triangle with Lin Zi Qing but again it was not enough to be remembered.

 Although this drama did start to get quite repetitive in the later episodes the overall plot was not lost and I could follow (not always happily though).
 For the episode guide below I have put a 🌟 next to my favourite arcs but please beware that there are ‼️ major spoilers‼️